gravity226/useful_stuff/PGHelper/README.md

 print results
 ```

-- Using **with** the DB connection will be closed automatically on completion
+- Using **with**, the DB connection will be closed automatically on completion
 ```Python
 from PGHelper import PGHelper
 import os